-You can find opportunities for Family Hours in blog postings, emails, and on our Sign Up Genius online form.
+Families are responsible for a total of 30 hours per year; families whose children attend part-time have prorated hours.
+You can find opportunities for Family Hours in blog postings, emails, and on our Family Work Hours Opportunities and Sign Up Google Doc.

 What kind of work qualifies as Family Hours?